Rust’s hat trick leads Penguins past Islanders 6-3

+“That was a really big win for us because that’s who we’re chasing in the standings,” forward Sam Lafferty said.

+The Penguins can catch New York with another win when the teams meet again Monday for the eighth and final time during the regular season.

 Mathew Barzal ended a 10-game goal drought by picking up his 10th of the season.
-Anthony Beauvillier and Jordan Eberle also scored for New York, but the Penguins beat the Islanders for the fifth time in seven meetings by chasing Ilya Sorokin.
+Anthony Beauvillier and Jordan Eberle also scored for New York, but the Penguins needed just 26 minutes to Ilya Sorokin on their way to building a 5-0 lead.

-The 25-year-old rookie had been unbeaten since mid-February, but his eight-game run — one of them a 2-0 shutout win over the Penguins — came to an abrupt end after giving up four goals on nine shots before being replaced by Semyon Varlamov.
+The 25-year-old rookie had been unbeaten since mid-February, but his eight-game run — one of them a 2-0 shutout win over the Penguins on Feb.
+28 — came to an abrupt end after giving up four goals on nine shots before being replaced by Semyon Varlamov.

+“I didn’t see enough from anybody, Ilya included,” New York coach Barry Trotz said.
+“Ilya and the rest of the team.
+It just wasn’t enough.
+So change it up.
+Maybe Varly could stabilize us, and maybe we can crawl back in the game.”

 The Penguins are missing five forwards — Evgeni Malkin, Kasperi Kapanen, Jason Zucker, Teddy Blueger and Brandon Tanev — due to injury.
 All five play on one of Pittsburgh’s top three lines, leaving in their place a patched-together group that is starting to take some of the scoring load off Crosby, Rust and Jake Guentzel.